 What country do they most want to come to?

-What country they most want to copy?
+What country do they most want to copy?

 What are China and India trying to do?

-China and India are trying to develop themselves to be like us, which is we we got a heck of a lot that we can sell to them, but we just put on our entrepreneurial hats and act like confident Americans.
+China and India are trying to develop themselves to be like us, which is we got a heck of a lot that we can sell to them, but we just put on our entrepreneurial hats and act like confident Americans.

-This was Rudy talking to Maria Barcheromo.
+This was Rudy talking to Maria Barcharomo.

 Back in a second.